awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 **Tip**
 To refer to your new CMK programmatically and in command line interface operations, you need a key ID or key ARN\.
 The key ID is displayed in the [**Encryption keys** section](https://console.aws.amazon.com/iam/home#encryptionKeys) of the IAM console\.
 To find the key ARN, in the **Encryption keys** section, choose the region, and then choose the CMK alias\.
 You can also find the CMK ID and ARN by using the [ListKeys operation](http://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) in the AWS KMS API\.
-For details, see [[ERROR] BAD/MISSING LINK TEXT](viewing-keys.md#find-cmk-id-arn)\.
+For details, see [Finding the Key ID and ARN](viewing-keys.md#find-cmk-id-arn)\.

 ## Creating CMKs \(API\)<a name="create-keys-api"></a>